SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-Here we are doing a simple if check to see if req.user exists and redirect them to `/profile` route.
+Here we are doing a simple if check to see if `req.user` exists and redirect them to the `/profile` route.

-Now, in our homepage too, there is a link to go to login page even for the logged in user which is unnecessary, so lets add a link to profile page if the user is logged in.
+Now, on our homepage too, there is a link to go to the login page even for the logged-in user which is unnecessary, so let's add a link to the profile page if the user is logged in.

 To do that we have to pass user data to our view, in `app.ts` change the `/` route handler as